 For peer review, you should have a complete or almost-complete draft of the assignment.
-Peer review will take place in groups during our class times.
+Peer review will take place in break out rooms during our Zoom class times.

 If you do not bring drafts, you may still sit in on your review groups, but you will not receive points for that peer review workshop.